DatafoundationSystem/Straw-Hats/README.md

 Throughout the project, we can divide it into phases in order to have modular, scalable, and optimized versions of the previous phases.
 The following components will be delivered at the end :

-  - Build AI/CV pipeline platform that enables users to add multiple components and provide input images to get the desired output.
+  - Build AI/CV pipeline platform that enables users to add multiple Tools and provide input images to get the desired output.
   - Build multiple services as a part of our platform to provide diffirent functionalities.
-  - Provide an interactive and secure user interface that allows users to drag and drop required components and upload input images and requirements.
+  - Provide an interactive and secure user interface that allows users to drag and drop required CV Tools and upload input images and requirements.
   - Integrated multiple AI/CV and Data Processing components that will be required throughout the life cycle of the services.
   - Deployment Scripts: Scripts for deploying the AI/CV pipeline in a production environment, including any necessary infrastructure setup and configuration.
-  - Execution of the components and providing the final pre-processed data to the end user.
+  - Execution of the CV Tools and providing the final pre-processed data to the end user.
   - Project Report: A detailed report outlining the objectives, methodology, results, and conclusions of the project.

 **4.2 Project out of scope:**